DEATH DO US PART

 migraine headaches and glaucoma are a few of the souvenirs men have

-retained from these relationships--regardless of how physically
+retained from these relationships, regardless of how physically

 powerful they were, before they met the Borderline.
-One of my ex's

-and felt long-term resentment, cancer
+this marriage and felt long-term resentment, cancer

 may erupt in your body.
 Let's help